microsoft/DeepSpeed/docs/_tutorials/ds-sequence.md

 Please note that our sequence parallelism feature is currently incompatible with Megatron-LM's tensor or pipeline parallelism.

-3. Enabling DS-Seq with FlashAttention
+## 3. Enabling DS-Seq with FlashAttention?

 DeepSpeed's sequence parallelism can be combined with different types of attention implementations to further improve the memory and compute efficiency of long sequence training: